ilhardika/dibimbing-blog/README.md

 # Blog Website Project

+# How To Run

+1. Clone this repository
+2. Run `npm install` in terminal for install
+3. Run `npm run dev` in terminal for running project
+4. Install VS CODE Extension Live Server
+5. Right click on index.html then open with live server

 ## Overview

 This is my first frontend project developed during a bootcamp, transforming a Figma design into a responsive web application using Tailwind CSS.